Soyuqbulaq, Agstafa: Metallurgy

 The earliest mining of metals started in this area already in the second half of the 4th millennium.
 After 3000 BC, a significant increase in the use of metal objects occurred in this area of Caucasus, and at the Kura-Araxes sites in general.

 Also the variation in copper alloys increased during this time.
 The rich tomb of a woman at Kvazchela is a good example of this, which is quite similar to the 'royal tomb' from Arslantepe.
 The use of an arsenical component up to 25% in copper objects resulted in a shiny greyish, silvery colour.
-So it's quite possible that these unusually high arsenical alloys were intended to imitate silver.
+So it is quite possible that these unusually high arsenical alloys were intended to imitate silver.

 Also, the earliest evidence of silver use in Caucasus is attested at Soyuq Bulaq at this time, although these items are still rather few.
 Silver also occurred for the first time in the archaeological record of Georgia during this period.